Skip to Main Content

 Finding cases which refer to statutes

-Use the case annotations in USCA.
-This is available on Westlaw, but section references might be to the US Code version, not the original Act.
+Use the case annotations in U.S.C.A. on Westlaw, but note that section references might be to the U.S. Code version, not the original Act.

 Legislation: Federal regulations